How to Make a Wheat Bundle Thanksgiving Centerpiece

 Your wheat bundle Thanksgiving centerpiece is done.

-Now you can add any decorative items as filler at the base of the wheat bundle, as I did here: seeded eucalyptus and 2 of my ceramic white turkeys.
+Now you can add any decorative items as filler at the base of the wheat bundle, as I did here: seeded eucalyptus and two of my ceramic white turkeys.

 Supplies for Your Wheat Bundle Centerpiece